ArcadeMode/TypeShim/README.md

 - **TODO**: document msbuild props.
 - **TODO**: ts import process

-## Roadmap
-This project is still in its early stages but there are a few short- and longterm goals right now

-### JSObjects support for JS > .NET calls
-To create an object on the JS side and pass it to the .NET side, we'll need to write a generator for the object mapping logic.
-This sounds like low hanging fruit and would improve usability a lot.

-### Properties
-Auto-generating the C# properties on the TS side would be a big usability win.
-Albeit they should probably be used sparingly given the performance implications of interop calls.

-### Larger object transfer
-Currently we support no properties at all, and fetching many properties would require many interop calls, which is undesirable.
-By introducing some kind of readonly class annotation we could make it simple to move larger objects over the interop boundary without having to write many mappers by hand.
-This would require some performance testing to see how usable it is for real world use.

-> The MemoryView provides opportunities for zero copy memory access across the interop boundary.
-We could use this to serialize data and read from it on the JS _or_ .NET side.
-This could be as simple as json serialization or more advanced protobuf-like implementations could very well be possible.

-### JSImports
-Longer term goal, but being able to take specified TS classes as input for C# code generation would bring the JS world significantly closer to the .NET side as well.

 > Got inspired or have ideas?
 Feel free to open a discussion or an issue!